skyish242/Plogathon/plog-classification-service/README.md

 4. Ensure that the Flask server is configured correctly.
 Modify the `config.py` file to set the desired configurations.
     ```
     # Configurations
     FLASK_HOST = "0.0.0.0"                              # Flask host (listen on all network interfaces to accept incoming connections from any IP address, change to your intended IP address if any)
     FLASK_PORT = "80"                                   # Flask port (change this to your intended exposed port)
     FLASK_THREADED = True                               # Flask threaded option (should be enabled for better performance)
     FLASK_DEBUG = True                                  # Flask debug option (should set to False on production environments)

+    # Folders
+    DATA_FOLDER = './data'                              # Folder where the pre-trained model and class-mapping information are stored
+    UPLOAD_FOLDER = './uploads'                         # Folder to store uploaded images sent by users

+    # Files
+    class_name_file = f'{DATA_FOLDER}/class_names.pkl'  # Class-mapping information file
+    model_file = f'{DATA_FOLDER}/omt_model.keras'       # Pre-trained model
     ```
 5. Run the Flask server
     ```
     sudo python3 app.py
     ```
 6. If you are just testing the Flask server, navigate to the the `/` endpoint on a web browser to view the testing page.
+A demo of the OMT classifier deployed using Flask is available [here](https://youtu.be/1y3OX_k8ERI).

 ### Dataset
 ---